 An Ordinance to regulate Divorce and Matrimonial Causes.

-[Assented to 22nd July, 1863.]

 [1-12.
 Repealed by No. 36 of 1935 s.3.]

 13. Wife deserted by husband may apply to Police Magistrate, Resident Magistrate, Justices in Petty Sessions, or to Court for protection

 A wife deserted by her husband may at any time after such desertion, apply to the Police Magistrate or to the Resident Magistrate of the district wherein she resides, or if resident in any part of the country for which no such Magistrate has been appointed, to Justices in Petty Sessions, or in either case to the Court, for an order to protect any money or property in the Colony she may have acquired or may acquire by her own lawful industry, and any property she may have become possessed of or may become possessed of after such desertion, against her husband and his creditors and any person claiming under him; and such Magistrate or Justices or Court, if satisfied of the fact of such desertion, and that the same was without reasonable cause, and that the wife is maintaining herself by her own industry or property, may make and give to the wife an order protecting all money and property in the Colony acquired or which may be acquired by her own lawful industry, and all property of which she has become possessed or may become possessed after such desertion, from her husband and all creditors and persons claiming under him, and such earnings and property shall belong to the wife as if she were a feme sole: Provided always, that every such order, if made by a Police Magistrate, Resident Magistrate, or Justices at Petty Sessions, shall, within ten days after the making thereof, be entered with the clerk of the Local Court for the recovery of small debts within whose jurisdiction the wife is resident; and that it shall be lawful for the husband and any creditor or other person claiming under him, to apply to the Court or to the Magistrate or Justices by whom such order was made, for the discharge thereof: Provided also that if the husband or any creditor of or person claiming under the husband shall seize or continue to hold any property of the wife after notice of any such order, he shall be liable, at the suit of the wife, (which she is hereby empowered to bring), to restore the specific property, and also for a sum equal to double the value of the property so seized or held after such notice as aforesaid: If any such order of protection be made, the wife shall during the continuance thereof be and be deemed to have been, during such desertion of her, in the like position in all respects, with regard to property and contracts, and suing and being sued, as she would be under this Ordinance if she obtained a decree of judicial separation.